-All waste treatment technologies in a WTE facility shall be allowed including incineration: Provided, that these technologies shall not emit toxic and poisonous fumes into the environment and shall comply with all the laws mentioned hereof and other relevant laws, rules, and regulations.
+All waste treatment technologies in a WTE facility shall be allowed including incineration: Provided, that these technologies shall not emit toxic and poisonous fumes into the environment, operate in compliance with best available techniques and/or best existing practice for preventing and controlling pollution from waste treatment, and shall comply with all the laws mentioned hereof and other relevant laws, rules, and regulations.

-In addition to the provisions of this Act, the segregation, collection, transfer, storage, and transport of solid waste as WTE feedstock for a WTE facility, and the waste treatment process of the WTE facility shall be governed by Republic Act No. 9003 and Republic Act No. 8749, while the energy production aspect of the WTE facility shall be governed by Republic Act No. 7638, Republic Act No. 9136, Republic Act No. 9367, Republic Act No. 9513, and other relevant laws, rules, and regulations.
+In addition to the provisions of this Act, the segregation, collection, transfer, storage, and transport of solid waste as WTE feedstock for a WTE facility, and the waste treatment process of the WTE facility shall be governed by Republic Act No. 9003, as amended, and Republic Act No. 8749, while the energy production aspect of the WTE facility shall be governed by Republic Act No. 7638, Republic Act No. 9136, Republic Act No. 9367, Republic Act No. 9513, and other relevant laws, rules, and regulations.